mgage/upload-to-OPL/README.md

 webwork-open-problem-library
 =============================

-This is the WeBWorK Open Problem Library.
-Here you will find all WeBWorK problems contributed by the OpenWeBWorK community.
+These problems are destined for the WeBWorK Open Problem Library where you will find all WeBWorK problems contributed by the OpenWeBWorK community.